elicia4/linux_notes/commands/find.md

 find /home/admin -name *.txt | grep -v .cache
 ```

 Now the results that contain `.cache` will be ignored.

-Let's say you are only
-interested in files or only in directories.
-Create a file named "Documents"
+Let's say you are only interested in files or only in directories.
+Create a
-inside the "Documents" folder.
+file named "Documents" inside the "Documents" directory.

 `-type f` to return files only: